Implementation Guide

 This implementation guide provides a roadmap for implementing TCP, as well as a description of header files and functions that you will need to be aware of as you implement your version of TCP.
 As a rule of thumb, if a function is not described here, you probably should not use it in your code.

-In this project, you are going to implement a substantial portion of [RFC793].
-In particular, you will be focusing on [RFC793 § 3.9] (Event Processing), which provides a detailed description of how TCP should behave (whereas the preceding sections focus more on describing use cases, header specifications, example communications, etc.).
+In this project, you are going to implement a substantial portion of [RFC9293].
+In particular, you will be focusing on [RFC9293 § 3.10] (Event Processing), which provides a detailed description of how TCP should behave (whereas the preceding sections focus more on describing use cases, header specifications, example communications, etc.).
 The second paragraph of this section sums up pretty nicely how a TCP implementation should behave:

-The activity of the TCP can be characterized as responding to events.
+The activity of the TCP endpoint can be characterized as responding

-The events that occur can be cast into three categories: user calls,
+to events.
+The events that occur can be cast into three categories:

-arriving segments, and timeouts.
-This section describes the
+user calls, arriving segments, and timeouts.
+This section describes

-processing the TCP does in response to each of the events.
-In many
+the processing the TCP endpoint does in response to each of the

-cases the processing required depends on the state of the connection.
+events.
+In many cases, the processing required depends on the state

 So, we can think of TCP as a state machine where: